Staff Profiles

 Having previously worked in the third sector for a number of years, I am particularly interested in the long history of the development of children's care and welfare provision more broadly, and present day social work and welfare practices experienced by a number of vulnerable and marginalised groups.

 Previously, I was based at The University of Manchester, where I completed my PhD in the History Department.
 My thesis focused on ideas of home, family, and belonging for children who spent part of their childhood in a Victorian children's institution.
 My research used the Waifs and Strays Society as a case study, and drew on social history and material culture approaches to challenge orthodoxies of institutional childhood.
-This research, and subsequent work with the archive following the award of a Wellcome Trust bursary, forms the basis of my forthcoming monograph A Home from Home?
-Children and Social Care in Victorian and Edwardian Britain, which is under contract with Oxford University Press.
+This research, and subsequent work with the archive following the award of a Wellcome Trust bursary, forms the basis of my first monograph A Home from Home?
+Children and Social Care in Victorian and Edwardian Britain (OUP, 2023).

 My new research at Newcastle will focus on three areas:

-1. Histories of fostering and adoption prior to the introduction of the Adoption Act in 1926
+1. Histories of fostering and adoption in the long nineteenth century

 2. Experiences of migration and environment between 1788-1930